 Cook the gnocchi in salted boiling hot water (like you cook regular pasta).
 When ready, they will float on top

 Remove from the water with a slotted spoon and add directly to the pan with your choice of sauce and other ingredients.

 If you would like to make the gnocchi ahead of time, you can freeze them.
-Complete step 4 and freeze the fresh gnocchi on flat trays for upto a couple of weeks.
-To cook, simply boil the gnocchi directly from the frozen texture (do not thaw).
+Complete step 4 and freeze the fresh gnocchi on flat trays for up to a couple of weeks.
+To cook, simply boil the gnocchi directly (do not thaw).
 It still tastes amazing!